 How do ITC projects differ from IBE capstone projects?

 ITC projects are not the same as the capstone projects that students complete as part of their academic major in Interdisciplinary Business with Engineering Studies (IBE).
 IBE projects have a specific outline over all projects.
 The project is subsumed within the two-semester capstone experience.
-The team works with a sponsor who has a product or process that the firm has not had the time to work on and develops a plan to bring the product or process to market.
+The team works with a sponsor on a product or process that the firm has not had the time to work on and develops a plan to bring the product or process to market.
 Students are required to use their education from both engineering courses and business courses.
 Engineering design, appropriate engineering competencies, market study, product architecture, and manufacturing processes are examined.
-The plan develops a marketing strategy, supply chain design, and financial evaluation to determine the feasibility of the project.
+The plan develops a marketing strategy, supply chain design, and financial evaluation to determine the project's feasibility.

 All projects are confidential unless permission for release is obtained from the sponsor.
 Penn State non-disclosure agreements may be arranged at the sponsor's request.